Monday, August 4, 2014

 So Julie does what any protagonist would logically do, and tries to take on the antagonist by herself.
 She insults the Bog Girl before biking away, hoping to dry her out.
 It works, and the Bog Girl starts to crack.
 Oh, and then it starts raining.
 Even nature hates Julie.
 The Bog Girl shoves Julie to the ground and starts to choke her to death when Lucy hits the Bog Girl and saves Julie's life.
 But of course, I don't know what I expected.

 The two of them go to Aunt Victoria's house, where they go through her potion recipes.
 There are cures for toothaches, colic, and crying babies (hopefully to make them temporarily stop crying), but no Bog Girl.
 So, they check the Aunt's journal, where they find a section titled "Tamin' da spirit dat fuh wander," or "Taming the restless spirit."
-It's so weird, I would think that that's racist if Gullah wasn't a thing.
+It's so weird, I would think that's racist if I didn't just learn that Gullah is a thing.
 Anyway, the group finds a Bog Girl trap, and they set it up near the swamp.
 But because they forgot a key ingredient, which (straight from the book) is "pain," the trap doesn't work.
 The pair takes Lucy's canoe out to the swamp, a plan that Jonathan Golden rates 11/5.

 The Bog Girl climbs up on the canoe, so Lucy, and only Lucy, dries Eugenie up with the canoe motor.
 They bring their gnarled enemy out to the middle of a road and break her into little pieces.
 At the end of the summer, Julie and her dad are driving to the airport in the rain when the mud starts to form a shape and Julie yells for her dad to go faster, there's a ghost.